 1. General Performance Review Templates

 This is the type of form used by supervisors in a performance review interview.
 It’s used to assess an employee’s overall performance over a set period.
 These types of performance reviews are normally conducted once a year, quarter, or month.
-They are designed to evaluate past performance and provide feedback to motivate employees towards their future goals.
+They are designed to evaluate past performance and provide feedback to motivate employees toward their future goals.
 This style is generally built around a quantitative scale with qualitative narrative questions to provide more detail.

 2. Narrative Structure Performance Review Templates